PioRomo/131-email-client/meetings.md

 ## 2023-05-05 2:00 - 2:30
   * Bryan and Barak present
   * Pio has implemented the reset password feature, along with ensuring no duplicate usernames possible
-  * Jin has implemented profile manage on local repository.
+  * Jin has implemented profile manage on local repository and will push once everything works.
 Will be making sure it can add and remove profile picture.

 ## 2023-05-12 2:00 - 2:30